 Have you ever seen a Twitter Lead Generation Card before?!
 I bet no. If you use the Twitter site or app, expand this. http://t.co/avxmYsdU3q

 While Adii and Cabel have taken a very one-on-one approach to using Lead Generation Cards to promote their blogs, you can also use them as part of ongoing Twitter advertising campaigns – such as in Promoted Tweets.
 Either way, setup is simple and you can really have a lot of fun with your messaging.
 It’s also worth mentioning is that you can tag signups using our custom fields, making it easy to keep track of – and segment – who has joined a list as a result of your tweets.

 But… Do they work?

 Sure, this might all seem like an interesting experiment, so we checked in with Adii to see how his Cards were performing.
-As it turns out, using the Cards, alongside a simple, fallback landing page to manually capture leads resulted in a conversion rate of 67% – meaning that more than ? of the people he reached out to consequently signed up to his list.
+As it turns out, using the Cards, alongside a simple, fallback landing page to manually capture leads resulted in a conversion rate of 67%.
 That’s pretty excellent and we’d love to know if your tweets get similar results.

 A huge thanks to Adii, Ryan and Cabel for really pioneering the use of Twitter Lead Generation Cards to encourage their followers to sign up for their newsletters.